 Typical Uses and Shot Situations

-Mid irons are versatile and used in various situations, such as approach shots on par-4s, shorter par-3s, and rescue shots from the rough.
-They're suitable for golfers of all skill levels because they balance distance and control.
+Mid irons handle approach shots on par-4s, shorter par-3s, and escape shots from the rough.
+They work for golfers at every level.

 Short Irons (8-Iron, 9-Iron, Pitching Wedge)